 Meaning

-In the quote “When you explain to people what you’re trying to do, as opposed to just making demands or delegating tasks, you can build instant trust, even if it’s just for that short time you’re on the phone.,” the emphasis is on friendship.
-It highlights the thought that meaningful bonds require openness while implying that small gestures strengthen friendships.
+The message behind “When you explain to people what you’re trying to do, as opposed to just making demands or delegating tasks, you can build instant trust, even if it’s just for that short time you’re on the phone.” revolves around friendship.
+It suggests that meaningful bonds require openness, making it relatable to many people's experiences.

 Theme